Skip to content

 • browser read models

-One board item contract keeps town, event, guild, and player work on same rails.
+One board item contract keeps town, event, guild, and caravan work on same rails.

 Canonical Board Item Contract